teknico/snabb/src/program/lwaftr/doc/README.build.md

-# How to build snabb-lwaftr
+# How to build Snabb lwAFTR

 ## Fetch the sources